ragnarlotus/vue-daval/README.md

 * Maximum length: check if value lengh is less than the number specified.
 * Length: check if value lengh is exactly the number specified.
 * Equals: check if value equals another value.
+* Is: check if value is a given one.
+* Is not: check if value is not a given one.
-* Is in: check if value is one of an array.
+* Is in: check if value is in a string or one element of an array.

 ## Troubleshooting

-If you find yourself running into issues during installation or running the validator, please check our [Wiki](https://github.com/deulos/vuejs-model-validator/wiki).
-If still needs help open an [issue](https://github.com/deulos/vuejs-model-validator/issues/new).
+If you find yourself running into issues during installation or running the validator, please check our [Wiki](https://github.com/deulos/vue-daval/wiki).
+If still need help open an [issue](https://github.com/deulos/vue-daval/issues/new).
 We would be happy to discuss how they can be solved.

 ## Documentation

-You can view the full documentation at the project's [Wiki](https://github.com/deulos/vuejs-model-validator/wiki) with examples and detailed information.
+You can view the full documentation at the project's [Wiki](https://github.com/deulos/vue-daval/wiki) with examples and detailed information.

-## Inspiration

-This slider was inspired by [async-validator](https://github.com/yiminghe/async-validator).

 ## Contributing